TRENDING

 Black Mirror

 How could anyone be willing to enter a virtual world that uses their deepest fears to create an intense horror experience?
-In Black Mirror, you often have to suspend disbelief for the sake of the story, but this concept is just too much for me.
-While some viewers might be drawn to the pure horror aspect of this episode, I personally find it uninteresting, boring, and the characters unappealing.
+In Black Mirror, you often have to put aside your disbelief for the sake of the story, but this concept is just too much for me.
+While some viewers might be drawn to the pure horror aspect of this episode, I personally find it uninteresting and boring.
+The characters are also unappealing.

 The Waldo Moment (2x03)